vaginessa/blog/articles/from-quicknotes/Jl3G-https-for-free-in-go.md

 That was a problem because the cost of SSL certificates was a significant barrier to adopting encryption by all websites.

-A few companies decided to poll their resources and solve that problem for the greater good of the web.
+A few companies decided to pool their resources and solve that problem for the greater good of the web.

 They funded Let's Encrypt which became a Certificate Authority, wrote necessary software and is running the servers that do the work of issuing certificates.
 It's been a [raging success](//letsencrypt.org/2017/06/28/hundred-million-certs.html).